gtcx-protocol/gtcx-ecosystem-agile/README.md

 ## Table of contents
 - Executive summary
 - Who this is for
+ - What is needed for trade (and why)
 - Day in the life
 - Problems we solve
 - Protocols (foundation) — deep dives